niickyds/tten_final/README.md

 # tten_final

-Welcome to my site where you can go to lookup whatever pokemon you want.
+Welcome to my website where you can go to lookup whatever pokemon you want.
+This site will display information from their name to their stats.

-Technologies: To make this site I used a combination of vite and react to create to framework.
+To make this site I used a combination of vite and react to create to framework.
 Where I then implemented various frontend skills such as advanced html and css, javascript, event handling, and more.

 Getting Started: